header image

 Patti has been working in human services since 2007.
 She became interested in this field of work after working in a residential treatment program as part of her studies in college and immediately pursued a career in human services after she graduated.
 She was drawn to work at Nonotuck after researching the agency and feeling that it would be a good fit for her based on a commonality of core values.

-Outside of work, she enjoys spending time with her son, enjoying outdoor time, and running 5k races.
+Outside of work, she enjoys spending time with her family, enjoying outdoor time, and running 5k races.

 Carla Sanchez